On the CLT for rotations and BV functions: Variance of the ergodic sums

 \section{\bf Variance of the ergodic sums}

 The uniform measure on $\T^1$ identified with $X = [0, 1[$ is denoted by $\mu$.
-The arguments of the functions are taken modulo 1.
-For a 1-periodic function $\varphi$, we denote by $V(\varphi)$ the {\it variation} of $\varphi$ computed for its restriction to the interval $[0, 1[$ and use the shorthand BV for ``bounded variation''.
-Let $\Cal C$ be the class of centered BV functions.
-By $C$ we denote a numerical constant whose value may change from a line to the other or inside a line.
+A function $\varphi$ on $\T^1$ is viewed as a 1-periodic function of a real variable.
+We denote by $V(\varphi)$ the {\it variation} of the restriction of $\varphi$ to $[0, 1]$ and write BV for ``with bounded variation''.

+The class of real centered BV functions on $\T^1$ is denoted by $\Cal C$.
+It contains the 1-periodic step functions with a finite number of discontinuities.
+The Fourier coefficients of a function $\varphi$ are denoted by $\hat \varphi(r)$.
+For $\varphi \in \Cal C$, we can write: